Rangitikei District

-The Rangitikei District is a territorial authority district located primarily in the Manawatū-Whanganui region in the North Island of New Zealand, although a small part, the town of Ngamatea (13.63% by land area), lies in the Hawke's Bay Region.
+The Rangitikei District is a territorial authority district located primarily in the Manawatū-Whanganui region in the North Island of New Zealand, although a small part, the town of Ngamahanga (13.63% by land area), lies in the Hawke's Bay Region.
 It is located in the southwest of the island, and follows the catchment area of the Rangitīkei River.

 The Rangitikei District Council is the local government authority for this district.
 It is composed of a mayor, currently Andy Watson, and 11 councillors, one of whom is the deputy mayor.

 History

 The Rangitikei District was established in 1989 as part of the 1989 local government reforms.

 Government and politics

 Local government

-The current Mayor of Rangitikei is Andy Watson, elected in 2013 and re-elected in 2016 and 2019.
+The current Mayor of Rangitikei is Andy Watson, elected in 2013 and re-elected in 2016, 2019, and 2022.
 Watson was first elected in 2013 by obtaining 1,983 votes (41.5%) of the vote and a majority of 486 (10.2%) beating incumbent mayor Chalky Leary.

 Rangitikei District Council is served by eleven councillors elected across five wards.
-Two councillors are elected from the Bulls ward, one from the Hunterville ward, four from the Marton ward, three from the Taihape ward and one from the Turakina board.
+Five councillors are elected from the Central ward, two from the Northern ward, two from the Southern ward, with one councillor from the Tiikeitia ki Uta Inland and Coastal Māori Wards.